Ensuring that our customers are just as serious about coffee as we are is important to us.

 - Coffee should be stored in the Zarraffa’s Coffee resealable foil bags – away from moisture, light and heat.

-Brewing Basics for all coffee making equipment
+Brewing Basics for all brewing methods:

 - Fill the espresso machine reservoir or boiler with water.
 Warm up the machine according to manufacturer directions.
 (Please note: as all home espresso machines vary according to which brand you purchase, you should take the time to ensure you familiarise yourself with your specific machine.)